XingLLiu/ED_code/ClinicalNotePreProcessing/README.md

 <br>- check that cleaning_script.py and extract_CUIs.py read and write to the correct csv file
 <br><br>
 <b>Testing the pipeline with customized clinical notes:
+## Change to the directory ./ClinicalNotePreProcessing/InputExample
+'''bash
+  cd ./ClinicalNotePreProcessing/InputExample
 '''
+## Run the pipeline with customized notes (3 inputs).
+See below for the input format.
+'''bash
+  python input_example.py input1 input2 input3
 '''

+## Input format:
+Three strings wrapped by quotation marks (""):
+1. dd/mm/yyyy tttt, Some Name
+2. description of patient
+3. description of symptoms